epstabler/mcfgtdb/README.md

 MCFG top down beam parsing
 ==========================

-This parser is described in
+The MCFG parser implemented here is described in

 - Stabler (2011) Top-down recognizers for MCFGs and MGs.
-Proceedings of the Workshop on Cognitive Modeling and Computational Linguistics CMCL, 49th Annual Meeting of the {A}ssociation for Computational Linguistics. http://www.linguistics.ucla.edu/people/stabler/Stabler11-CMCL.pdf
+Proceedings of the Workshop on Cognitive Modeling and Computational Linguistics CMCL, 49th Annual Meeting of the Association for Computational Linguistics. http://www.linguistics.ucla.edu/people/stabler/Stabler11-CMCL.pdf

+The extension of this method to MGs is on this other branch https://github.com/epstabler/mgtdb

 For description, see README.pdf and the wiki https://github.com/epstabler/mcfgtdb/wiki